matthew-tucker/Insight-Data-Engineering-2018/README.md

 * `test_1`: Insight's included test of a larger sample size.
     * The system used to test this code produced the rounding discrepencies addressed by email. `comparison.txt` was edited in this test to reflect the rounding values obtained on that system.
 * `test_2`: A test of proper handling of windows with no matching stock (output should be `NA`).
-* `test_3`: A test of missing values in `actual.txt` -- it's not clear what the use-case is here, but it's a possible corner case so I cover it.
+* `test_3`: A test of missing values in `actual.txt`
+    * It's not clear what the use-case is here, but it's a possible corner case so I cover it.
 * `test_4`: A test of a window size of `1`
 * `test_5`: A test of a window size which covers the entire interval in actual.txt.
+* `test_6`: A test of stock ids that do not match in case.

 # Miscellaneous Notes